SAP-samples/teched2022-DA262/exercises/ex2/README.md

 One of the challenges when working with external data is that they regularly don't quite fit 100% with your internal data, making joint reporting of external and internal data together quite difficult.

 In the case at hand, the brand names used by the external data set for car registrations do not fit 100% to your brand names used in your product master data RT_MY_COMPANY_PRODUCT.
+Also some of the model names differ.
 Examples are:

 Brand name in external data set | Brand name in product master | Issue
 ---|---|---